rityujsingh08/Project_1_SQL-Power_BI/README.md

 ### 🚀 About the Project

-AtliQ Hardware, a computer hardware supplier in India, is facing challenges in tracking and analyzing sales data across regions.
+Problem Statement:- AtliQ Hardware, a computer hardware supplier in India, is facing challenges in tracking and analyzing sales data across regions.
 Sales Director needs a better way to gain actionable insights without relying on verbal updates or scattered Excel files.

 This project simulates a real-world scenario where data analysts are brought in to solve this problem.